 You are permitted to study away for one semester or a full academic year at another university if you meet the following academic requirements:

-- are currently registered in a Bachelor of Science or Bachelor of Arts & Science at McGill (with your program(s) of study accurately reflected on Minerva); and
+- are currently registered in a Bachelor of Science or Bachelor of Arts & Science degree at McGill University (with your program(s) of study accurately reflected on your Minerva transcript); and

 - have a CGPA of 2.70 or greater.